sokolat/NLP/README.md

 him.
 2. given a word in dataset, suggest the most interesting file to look into.

-This API was implemented using the help of a text processing library called NLPcore.
+This program was implemented using the help of a text processing library called NLPcore.